M. C. Escher in popular culture: Film

 The idea of Shahram Mokri's 2013 film Fish & Cat was inspired by Escher's paintings.
 The director gives a change in the perspective of time in one single shot.

+Christopher Nolan's 2010 film Inception contains a scene alluding to Escher's work in a dream setting.

 In Night at the Museum: Secret of the Tomb (2014), Sir Lancelot, Teddy Roosevelt, and Larry Daley enter the painting Relativity, and experience the same strange gravity featured in the painting.